mclearc/colinmclear.net/content/posts/teaching-notes.md

 via the tag filter on export.

 For a look at the org-latex-classes you can check out the [github repository](https://github.com/mclearc/org-latex-classes).
 You can also look at the above functions as they appear in my [dotfiles](https://github.com/mclear-tools/dotemacs/blob/master/setup-config/setup-teaching.el).
+And if you end up using fonts like the ones that I use above rather than something like computer modern, you&rsquo;ll have to remember to set xelatex as your processor.
+This means putting `#+LATEX_COMPILER: xelatex` at the top of your org file or related [setupfile](https://orgmode.org/manual/In%5F002dbuffer-Settings.html).